piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 [Show the class](https://github.com/piku235/JungiThemeBundle/tree/master/Tag/MobileDevices.php)

 The MobileDevices tag allows you to define mobile operating systems and a device type which will be supported by theme.
-So for e.g. there can be a theme which was designed only for AndroidOS, iOS or for all mobile systems.
+So e.g. there can be a theme which was designed only for AndroidOS, iOS or for all mobile systems.
 You can even specify the device type (tablet, mobile).

 #### The snippet of the constructor: